Mukesh-Khemani/Financial_Agent/README.md

 ## **Acknowledgments**

 - [Groq AI](https://groq.com) for the AI model.
-- [Phi Data](https://phidata.io) for the user interface framework.
 - Open-source contributors for their valuable tools and libraries.

 ---

-For questions or support, please contact [your email/contact info].
+For questions or support, please contact [mukeshkhemani222@gmail.com].